michael-duke/My-Enumerable/README.md

 # My Enumerable

 > In this project I used a module inside a class.
-I created a class MyList and a module MyEnumerable.
-My module MyEnumerable implements a subset of the functionality of Enumerable.
+We created a class MyList and a module MyEnumerable.
+Our module MyEnumerable implements a subset of the functionality of [Enumerable](https://ruby-doc.org/core-3.0.0/Enumerable.html).

 ## Built With